 What you can do

-- List your signs and symptoms, when they occurred, and how long they lasted.
+- List your symptoms, when they occurred and how long they lasted.
 Also, it may help to list factors that triggered or worsened your symptoms — such as soaps or detergents, tobacco smoke, sweating, or long, hot showers.

-- List questions to ask your doctor.
+- List questions to ask your health care provider.
 Ask questions when you want something clarified.

-For atopic dermatitis, some basic questions you might ask your doctor include:
+For atopic dermatitis, some basic questions you might ask your health care provider include: